 Dietary issues that can lead to a fall in vitamin B12 levels include:

-- A strict vegan or vegetarian diet with no compensatory supplements taken or appropriately fortified foods consumed
+- A strict vegan or a vegetarian diet with no compensatory supplements taken or appropriately fortified foods consumed

 - Too much alcohol